 Maserati introduced at the 1965 Turin Motor Show a new 2+2, named 5000 GT, whose elegant body had been designed and built by Carrozzeria Vignale in Turin.
-The new model offered four real seats to whom was looking for a sports car with comfort and habitability.
-In 1966 they started with the production of the series version, named Mexico, which was offered with both the 4.2-liter or 4.7-liter engine.
+The new model offered four real seats to those who were looking for a sports car with comfort and habitability.

-Touring produced in just 31 examples from 1959 to 1964) and Quattroporte (introduced at the 1963 Turin Motor Show), the Mexico engine came from the V8 4.5-liter unit previously fitted to the 450 S. The latter was the most powerful sports car ever produced by the Trident firm and did not win the 1957 World Makes Championship because of an incredible series of negative circumstances.
+The Mexico engine was derived, just like the 5000 GT’s (made in just 33 examples between 1959 and 1964) and the Quattroporte’s (introduced at the 1963 Turin Motor Show), from the 4.5-liter V8 unit previously fitted to the 450 S, the most powerful sports car ever produced by the Trident firm and did not win the 1957 World Makes Championship because of an incredible series of negative circumstances.